IIIF/api/source/auth/2.0/index.md

 #### 2.2.4.
 Interaction for Browser-Based Client Applications
 {: #interaction-for-browser-based-client-applications}

 If the client is a JavaScript application running in a web browser, it needs to make a direct request for the access token and store the result.
-The client can't use `XMLHttpRequest` because it can't include the access cookie in a cross-domain request.
-Instead, the client _MUST_ open the access token service in a frame using an `iframe` element and be ready to receive a message posted by script in that frame using the [postMessage API][postmessage].
+The client can't use `XMLHttpRequest` or `fetch` because it can't include any access cookie in a cross-domain request.
+Instead, the client _MUST_ open the access token service in a frame using an `iframe` element and be ready to receive a message posted by script in that frame using the [postMessage API][org-mozilla-postmessage].
 To trigger this behavior, the client _MUST_ append the following query parameters to the access token service URI, and open this new URI in the frame.

 | Parameter | Description |
 | --------- | ----------- |